cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-drop-procedure.md

 ## Parameters

-IF EXISTS
+IF EXISTS`**

-:   Do not throw an error if the procedure does not exist.
+Do not throw an error if the procedure does not exist.
 A notice is issued in this case.

 **`name`**